 - Zimmerman, Dean, 1998b, “Temporal Parts and Supervenient Causation: The Incompatibility of Two Humean Doctrines”, Australasian Journal of Philosophy, 76: 265–88.

 Sadly, Gregory Fitch passed away January 27, 2007.
 Prior to his death, he made arrangements for Michael Nelson to take over the entry as co-author.
 Although the two authors discussed much of this material and shared a common perspective on the content of this article, Sections 3 and especially 4 are new and were written independently by the new co-author.
-Fitch's original, solely authored entry is available in the SEP Archives, and can be accessed at the URL = <http://plato.stanford.edu/archives/sum2005/entries/propositions-singular/>.
+Fitch's original, solely authored entry is available in the SEP Archives, at <http://plato.stanford.edu/archives/sum2005/entries/propositions-singular/>.
 (See the version history.)
 Thanks to Penelope Mackie for extremely helpful editorial advice.